 Intellectual and Communication Problems

-For patients who went through significant brain injury, the changes in their cognitive skills may be imminent.
+For injured workers who went through a significant brain injury, the changes in their cognitive skills may be imminent.
 The inability to focus and process their thoughts may also be observed.
-A traumatic brain injury could affect every individual’s cognitive and executive functioning skills: reasoning, memory, judgment, attention, problem-solving, decision-making, planning, among the few.
+A traumatic brain injury could affect every individual’s cognitive and executive functioning skills: reasoning, memory, judgment, attention, problem-solving, decision-making and planning, to name a few.

 Moreover, language and communication skills are also significantly affected, and these would commonly be the cause of frustration, misunderstanding, and conflict within the family and loved ones.
 The patients may find it difficult to communicate or understand speech and writing, including nonverbal signs.